nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Supports setting notification for tasks.
 Users are able to set notification timing for specific tasks
 * Supports syncing with multiple calendars (Personal + Shared Calendars).
 Users are able to see tasks/events from multiple calendars in 1 page
 * Supports sharing of calendars.
 Users are able to share their calendars with other users
-* Supports integration with smartphones.
+* Supports integration with smartdates.
 Users are able to view the tasks from any devices
 * Supports unique holidays calendar, e.g. Holidays in Singapore.
 Users are able to check on the holidays of the countries they are visiting
 * Supports daily agenda emails.
 Users are able to enable daily agenda emails to be reminded on the agenda of that day
 * Supports embedding of calendar.
 Users are able to embed their Google Calendar to their website/blog